Master of Psychology (Clinical)

 Our Master of Psychology (Clinical) provides the knowledge and skills needed to practise as a registered psychologist.

-Clinical psychologists work with clients with high and low prevalent mental health issues—from anxiety and depression to disability and relationship challenges.
+Clinical psychologists work with clients with high and low prevalence mental health issues - from anxiety and depression to psychosis.
+They have specialist skills in the assessment, diagnosis and treatment of major mental illnesses and psychological problems.

 What will you do?